THE INDEPENDENT VOICE OF THE VISUAL ARTS

 In 2015, the Illinois hedge fund billionaire Ken Griffin bought Willem de Kooning’s 1955 painting Interchange for $300 million and paid $200 million for Jackson Pollock’s 1948 painting Number 17A.
 In the words of Larry Fink, the chairman of the world’s largest asset manager, BlackRock, “The two greatest stores of wealth internationally today is contemporary art…[and] apartments in Manhattan… Vancouver, and London.”4

 Such astronomical sums for art challenge whatever the imagination could have possibly conceived back in 1973 during the auction of the Ethel and Robert Scull collection of contemporary art.
 50 contemporary artworks were sold for the then unheard-of sum of $2.2 million.
-It was a moment that signaled the beginning of the end of art values—social, human, historic, traditional, existential, aesthetic—and the rise of art as an instrument of finance held in corporate holdings, tax freeports, bank vaults, and private collections.
+It was a moment that signaled the beginning of the end of art values—social, human, historic, traditional, existential, aesthetic—and the rise of art as an instrument of finance held in corporate holdings, tax freeports, warehouses, bank vaults, and private collections.
 What has led to the collapse of the existential, aesthetic, social, and humanistic point of art to the pure transactional power of money?
 What exactly is the neoliberal economic ideology that arose in the Reagan era which has led to this state of affairs 40 years later?
 Has neoliberal ideology disrupted natural human social and relationships to such a degree that creating an authentic art praxis can no longer be coherently conceived?
 Have recent social movements signaled the possibility that some alternative to its control and power may be on the horizon?

 To begin, I would like to look back to a time before the onset of neoliberalism in order to consider the critical factors that allowed for the development of the abstract expressionist movement in the United States from the 1930s to the early 1950s.
 This was predominantly before the major artists of this movement had gained any kind of market recognition or national status.

 First, the abstract expressionist artists were deeply influenced by many major modern European artists who had fled WWII and the Nazis to settle in New York City.
 They brought a rich consciousness of the modernist movements they participated in, including the recent surrealist invention of automatism.
-Automatism unleashed the dynamism of the unconscious mind, which would be fused with the power of gesture.
+Automatism unleashed the dynamism of the unconscious mind, which they would fuse with the power of gesture.
 This had a tremendous impact on Pollock, de Kooning, Franz Kline, Lee Krasner, and Robert Motherwell, among many others.
 The Marxist-leaning writers Clement Greenberg and Harold Rosenberg, both of whom wrote for left-wing Partisan Review, became serious intellectual supporters of the movement.
 Their embrace of a Marxist-inspired critique of culture invited a new kind of interpretive depth and intellectual rigor to art writing and criticism.
-Having a skill-based formal art training was crucial to working through the influences of the modern masters. de Kooning could draw with the precision of Ingres while also absorbing the influences of Picasso, Matisse, Soutine, and Gorky.
+Having a skill-based formal art training was crucial to working through the influences of the modern masters.
+De Kooning could draw with the precision of Ingres while also absorbing the influences of Picasso, Matisse, Soutine, and Gorky.
 Pollock was a student of Thomas Hart Benton and the surrealist printmaker Stanley William Hayter while also engaging the influences of Picasso and the Mexican muralists José Clemente Orozco and David Alfaro Siqueiros.

 Willem de Kooning, Untitled, 1950.
 Black enamel paint on off-white wove paper. © 2018 The Willem de Kooning Foundation / Artists Rights Society (ARS), New York.
 Courtesy of the Art Institute of Chicago.